lammps/lammps/doc/src/Errors_messages.rst

 *Energy was not tallied on needed timestep*
    You are using a thermo keyword that requires potentials to have tallied energy, but they did not on this timestep.
-See the variable doc page for ideas on how to make this work.
+See the variable page for ideas on how to make this work.

 *Epsilon or sigma reference not set by pair style in PPPMDisp* Self-explanatory.